MFL Curriculum Progression Document

 Large range of games to practise phrases, numbers and counting.
 All in French too!

-During the Summer term, the Year Five and Six children have been learning German with staff from St. Bedes High School.
+During the Summer term, the Year Five and Six children learn German with staff from St. Bedes High School.

 If you want to practise some of those language skills, the following websites may be useful!